The Gap Theory in Creationism

-In our last lesson we talked about the "age" of the earth (universe) and said that there were only two models to choose from:
+In the previous chapter we talked about the "age" of the earth (universe) and said that there were only two models to choose from:

 1. Old earth – Millions to Billions of years – The idea here is that matter is eternal or created itself billions of years ago and through a process of evolution has become what it is today.
 One "proof" for this model is the fossil record which has simple life forms in deep rock layers and more complex (evolved) life forms found in more recent layers of rocks.
 The problems with the old earth model:

 - Theoretical basis is flawed (Eternity of matter, spontaneous creation)

 - Geological findings contradict theory (Complex fossils found at every layer).

 2. New earth – 5,000 to 10,000 years – The earth (universe) is just five days older than man.
 An all-powerful being created the universe and earth at the beginning of time, 5 to 10 thousand years ago.
 There are several proofs for this model:

 - Philosophical arguments (First Cause argument; Moral argument; Intelligent Design argument now based on complexity).

 By faith we understand that the worlds were prepared by the word of God, so that what is seen was not made out of things which are visible.

 We accept the young earth model because this is the one given to us in Genesis, the book we are presently studying.
 There are some, however, who try to combine the Biblical account with the evolutionary model and the theories they come up with are the subject for this lesson.